Accessibility-build/TheWCAG.com-Main-Website/README.md

 - Frame protection
 - Secure cookie settings

-All security headers are configured in `middleware.ts` and `next.config.mjs`.
+All security headers are configured in `proxy.ts` and `next.config.mjs`.

 ### Performance Optimization